-Texas Early Hearing Detection and Intervention (TEHDI) is dedicated to ensuring that newborns and young children with hearing loss are identified as early as possible if they are deaf or hard of hearing.
-Our goal is to provide appropriate intervention services in order to prevent delays in communication and cognitive skill development.
+Texas Early Hearing Detection and Intervention (TEHDI) is dedicated to ensuring that newborns and young children are identified as early as possible if they are deaf or hard of hearing.
+Our goal is to provide appropriate intervention services in order to prevent delays in vocabulary, communication and cognitive skills development.

 Texas newborn hearing screening was established in 1999 through the passage of House Bill 714 and is being implemented in Texas birthing facilities.
 The Texas Department of State Health Services (DSHS) is the oversight state agency.

 Newborn Hearing Rules Revised May 2015